frangucc/thenodechronbook/README.md

 For now, let's just say that there's a secret understanding that the A+ ones have.
 Under the guise of a secret lingo this 'understanding' rears its head when multiple hackers go on fleek.
 Behaviorally, hackers are beasts of the night and have very little time for bullcrud.
 And most hackers would probably never use the word "fleek" in a real sentence.

-We get high on the praise of a thousands of stars on Github and when the other elit3 ones contribute to our bots.
-We get pissed off when people throw buzzwords around and operate with holacratic teams at the greatest companies in the world.
+> We get high on the praise of a thousands of stars on Github and when the other elit3 ones contribute to our source.
+We are peeved when people use buzzwords they know nothing about.
+We operate with holacratic teams at the greatest companies in the world.

-At MIT, they sometimes refer to all this jargon as the Tao of Programming and at Facebook it's romanticized as the the Hacker Way.
-And yes, it is true that some people just don't get it and probably never will - let's not let you become one of those people.
+At MIT, they sometimes refer to all this jargon as the Tao of Programming and at Facebook it's known as 'The Hacker Way.'
+It's the stuff a lot of people just don't get.

-For now, all you need to do is be prepared to predict outcomes, stretch your imagination and to slay your first dragon.
+For now, all you need to do is be prepared to predict outcomes, stretch your imagination and slay your first dragon.
 Ok not real dragons but huge metaphorical ones with names like Moores Law and the Big O Notation.

 # Becoming an elit3.